-There are also now vast amounts of protein powders on the market, which can be used as meal replacements, recovery aids or even ways of getting nutrients into the body quicker when necessary.
+There are also now vast amounts of protein powders on the market, which can be used as meal replacements, recovery aids, or even ways of getting nutrients into the body quickly when necessary.

-The muscles that were used during your movement should be targeted and through self-identifying these areas that are tight, you can help to repair them quicker and reduce soreness.
+The muscles that were used during your movement should be targeted and through self-identifying these areas that are tight, you can help to repair them quickly and reduce soreness.

 A process that is known by many, subjecting yourself to freezing conditions affects the blood vessels and blood flow, ultimately resulting in more oxygen returning to your muscles which helps you to recover.

-This is one of the most important ways to get your body to recover quickly from the demands training.
-Everyone has individual varying needs based on their lifestyle, program and even genetic make up but regardless of this, getting enough sleep is vital for anyone.
+This is one of the most important ways to get your body to recover quickly from demanding training.
+Everyone has individual varying needs based on their lifestyle, program, and even genetic makeup but regardless of this, getting enough sleep is vital for anyone.

 Consistent levels of inadequate sleep lead to subtle alterations in hormone levels, especially those connected to stress and muscle recovery.
 If you don’t get enough sleep, your training gains get wasted and your mood is affected, which leads to a lack of motivation.

 The is an obvious technique but the hardest to respect.
 You can cheat on a lot of things but it is the one thing you can’t cheat or find a shortcut for is time.
 More precisely, this refers to the time in between workouts and sessions.

 Again the specific period of rest would depend on your training demands but as mentioned, if you attempt to cut short rest, all you’re doing is not allowing your body to rebuild.